 Calories Per Day

-This bucket is designed to provide a full diet of 2,000 calories per day.
+The Ark 390 is designed to provide a full diet of 2,000 calories per day.
 What you really need to eat during an emergency or survival situation is going to depend on your size, gender, activity level, and special circumstances such as pregnancy.

 The 30 day guideline could really range from 15-45 days depending on all these factors.
 This is something to keep in mind when buying any all in one bucket or survival ration kit.